Vibin Mohanan: Club career

+Kerala Blasters

-Early life and youth career
+Youth and early career

 When he was nine, Vibin joined the Kerala Police Football Academy in 2012 where he was trained under I.M.
 Vijayan.
 In 2017, Vibin was selected into the Kerala Blasters U-15 team where he played for the side in the Hero Junior League.
-In November 2020, he was loaned to Indian Arrows, an All India Football Federation-owned team that would consist of India under-20 players to give them playing time.
-He also captained the team during the loan stint.
-Vibin made his first professional appearance for Indian Arrows on 10 January 2021 against Churchill Brothers as Substitute on second half.
+Vibin made his first professional appearance for Indian Arrows on 10 January 2021 against Churchill Brothers by coming as a substitute on second half.
 He scored his first goal for the Arrows on 2 April 2022 against Real Kashmir.

-Kerala Blasters
+2022–2023: Rise to the first team

 After spending two seasons on loan with Indian Arrows, Vibin returned to the Blasters.
-He was included in Kerala Blasters Reserves squad for the 2022 Durand Cup.
-Vibin made his debut for the side on 19 August 2022 against Sudeva Delhi FC which ended in a draw.
+In August 2022, with the first team preparing for the 2022–23 Indian Super League season, Kerala Blasters fielded their reserves for the 2022 Durand Cup, where Vibin was also included in the squad for the tournament.
+He made his debut for the side on 19 August 2022 against Sudeva Delhi FC which ended in a draw.
 He made five appearances for the side and provided one assist during the tournament.

 In October 2022, Vibin got promoted into the senior team after he was included in the Blasters squad for the 2022–23 Indian Super League season.
 He made his first team debut for the Blasters when he came on in the 84th minute during a 4–0 loss against Mumbai City on 8 January 2023.
-Vibin was included in the Blasters' starting eleven for the first time against Hyderabad on 26 February 2023, which the Blasters lost 1–0, where he played for the entire 90 minutes.
+Vibin was included in the Blasters' starting eleven for the first time against Hyderabad on 26 February, which the Blasters lost 1–0, where he played for the entire 90 minutes.
+In July 2023, the club sent Vibin to Greece for a one-month training stint with the Greek First Division club OFI Crete.